Emergent Quantum Mechanics at the Boundary of a Local Classical Lattice Model: Ingredients for

 Consider an EmQM model consisting of an $S+1$ by $n$ grid of bits $a_{s,x}$, which are depicted as red dots in \figref{fig:circuit}.
 For simplicity of exposition, we focus on the EmQM of a one-dimensional chain of $n$ qubits.
 Generalizations to higher spatial dimensions are straightforward.
 Let $\bm{P}$ be the probability distribution for the $n$ bits at the $s=S$ boundary (circled in red) of the extra spatial dimension.
 We then suppose that at the $s=0$ boundary, the $n$ bits are generated uniformly at random, and that the bulk dynamics interpolate between the uniform distribution $\frac{\bm{1}}{N}$ and $\bm{P} = \frac{\bm{1}}{N} + \epsilon_\Psi \Psi$.

 Next, we take inspiration from unitary circuits, which can generate entangled wavefunctions from direct product states by repeatedly acting on pairs of qubits with unitary matrices.
 Since the EmQM model involves classical bits instead of qubits, we instead consider a circuit of stochastic matrices $M_{s,x}$ (yellow in \figref{fig:circuit}).
 A stochastic matrix is a matrix with columns that are probability vectors, i.e. vectors with positive entries that sum to one.
 Therefore, given two input bits, a $4\times4$ stochastic matrix maps those bits to a probability distribution, from which a new pair of bits can be sampled.
 A $4\times4$ stochastic matrix can also be used to linearly map a probability vector for two bits to a new probability vector.
 The EmQM model utilizes a circuit of stochastic matrices to sample bits from the probability vector $\bm{P}$.
-We emphasize that $\bm{P}$ is not a physical degree of freedom; $\bm{P}$ is only implicitly defined by the circuit of stochastic matrices.
+We emphasize that $\bm{P}$ is not a physical degree of freedom; $\bm{P}$ is only implicitly defined by the circuit of stochastic matrices.\footnote{ The classical bits and stochastic matrices are ontic in our model.
+There are thus an infinite number of possible physical states, as implied by Hardy's excess baggage theorem \cite{HardyExcessBaggage}.
+However, $\bm{P}$ and the wavefunction are both fully determined by the stochastic matrices, which implies that our model is $\psi$-ontic \cite{LeiferOntology} in the sense that distinct wavefunctions always correspond to distinct physical states (of classical bits and stochastic matrices).}

 The stochastic matrices $M_{s,x}$ vary slowly with the time step $\tau$, and can be decomposed as

 where $Q_{s,x}$ is time-independent and $m_{s,x}(\tau)$ is a time-dependent perturbation.
 We take the $Q_{s,x}$ to be permutation matrices, which have the useful property that their inverse is also a stochastic matrix.\footnote{ More generic choices for $Q_{s,x}$ could be a useful direction for future work, which we briefly discuss in \secref{sec:modifications}.} We will assume that at all times, the perturbation $m_{s,x}(\tau)$ is sufficiently small that we can accurately account for the evolution of $\bm{P}$ by expanding to linear order.
 As a result, the time evolution of the emergent wavefunction will also be described by a linear equation.